-This chapter contains hints on what you might need to do regarding the runtime environment and your system setup.
+This chapter provides some background on the standard configuration and how you can tweak it, and contains hints on what you might need to do regarding the runtime environment and your system setup.

 You can skip to the next chapter to learn about the special rTorrent-PS features and come back to this later, provided everything looks OK to you when you first started rTorrent-PS (especially that all special characters render correctly).